nuztalgia/botstrap/README.md

 down.
 Strap in!

 **Botstrap** is a ~~Python library~~ suit of power armor that perfectly fits your Discord bot.
-It provides:
+It offers:

-- 🔐 **Secure encryption** and password protection to keep your bot tokens extra-safe
+- 🔐 **Secure encryption** and password protection to keep your bot tokens safe
 - 🤹 A straightforward way to **manage multiple tokens** and/or bot configurations
 - 🌈 An intuitive, colorful, and easily-customizable **command-line interface**
 - 🤝 Out-of-the-box **compatibility** with all of the most popular Python